-Based on these counterexamples, the hot spots conjecture now is stated as follows. \begin{conj}[Kawohl \cite{Kaw85} and Burdzy \cite{Bur05}] The second Neumann eigenfunction attains its maximum only on the boundary for simply-connected planar domains and for convex domains in all dimensions. \end{conj}
+\begin{conj} The second Neumann eigenfunction attains its global maximum and minimum only on the boundary for convex domains in $\R^{2}$ and, more generally, for simply connected planar domains. \end{conj}

-The hot spots conjecture remains open, despite many special cases have been solved.
-In 1999, under certain technical assumptions, Banuelos and Burdzy \cite{BB99} were able to verify the conjecture for certain domains with a line of symmetry and for obtuse triangle.
-A year later Jerison and Nadirashvili \cite{JN00} proved the conjecture for domains with two axes of symmetry.
-Pascu \cite{Pas02} proved the conjecture for convex domains with just one axis of symmetry and an additional hypothesis (the second Neumann eigenfunction is antisymmetric).
-In a different direction, building on the work in \cite{BB99}, Atar and Burdzy \cite{AB04} proved the conjecture for lip domains (a planar domain bounded by two Lipschitz graphs with Lipschitz constant 1).
-Miyamoto \cite{Miy09} proved the conjecture for convex domains close to the ball and constructed a special polygon \cite{Miy13} showing that there might be arbitrarily many isolated hot spots on the boundary.
-Siudeja \cite{Siu15} and Judge and Mondal \cite{JM20, JM22ar} proved the conjecture for acute triangles, while Judge and Mondal \cite{JM22a, JM22c} also studied the critical points of eigenfunction for polygons.
-In \cite{AB02, NSY20}, the authors studied the location of the nodal line of the second Neumann eigenfunctions in some triangle.
-Steinerberger \cite{Ste20} showed that the global extrema must at least be close, in a specified sense, to the endpoint of the diameter of the convex boundary.
+The hot spots conjecture remains open, despite many special cases having been solved.
+In 1999, under certain technical assumptions, Ba\~nuelos and Burdzy \cite{BB99} were able to verify the conjecture for certain domains with a line of symmetry and for obtuse triangles.
+A year later, Jerison and Nadirashvili \cite{JN00} proved the conjecture for domains with two axes of symmetry.
+Pascu \cite{Pas02} proved the conjecture for convex domains with a single axis of symmetry, under the additional assumption that the second Neumann eigenfunction is antisymmetric.
+In a different direction, building on the work in \cite{BB99}, Atar and Burdzy \cite{AB04} proved the conjecture for lip domains, i.e., planar domains bounded by two Lipschitz graphs with Lipschitz constant $1$.
+Miyamoto \cite{Miy09} proved the conjecture for convex domains close to the ball and, in \cite{Miy13}, constructed a polygon showing that there can be arbitrarily many isolated hot spots on the boundary.
+Siudeja \cite{Siu15} and Judge and Mondal \cite{JM20, JM22ar} proved the conjecture for acute triangles, while Judge and Mondal \cite{JM22c, JM25} also studied the critical points of eigenfunctions for polygons.
+The works \cite{AB02, NSY20} studied the location of the nodal line of the second Neumann eigenfunction for certain triangles.
+Steinerberger \cite{Ste20} showed that the global extrema must be close, in a specified sense, to the endpoints of a diameter of a convex domain.
 The papers \cite{Ste23, MPW23} showed that the global extrema are controlled by the boundary extrema.
-Recently, Rohleder \cite{Roh21} announced a non-probabilistic proof of the main result of \cite{AB04}, the first, third authors and Wu \cite{CWY23} studied the monotonicity property of the second even Neumann eigenfunction on a class of symmetry domains.
-For this conjecture in higher dimension domains, we refer to \cite{Yan11, CLW19}.
+Recently, Rohleder \cite{Roh21} announced a non-probabilistic proof of the main result of \cite{AB04}, while the first and third authors of this paper, together with Wu, studied in \cite{CWY25} the monotonicity properties of the second even Neumann eigenfunction on a class of symmetric domains.
+For further developments of the conjecture in higher dimensions, we refer the reader to \cite{Yan11, CLW19, KR24}.